SWGEmu-Community-Contributions/DevEnv/README.md

 =====================
 # Restart

-RESTART!!!
+If your OS reboots when you run the commands above then you have successfully installed the scripts and are ready to proceed with the SWGEmu Dev Env setup.
 =====================
 # Run setup scripts
 =====================
 The following scripts can be run from the command line.
 They are numbered in the order I use them.
+They will also output results to /home/install.txt

 1. options - Installs Optional packages